kristifidani/map_reduce_data_processing/README.md

 - **Combiner**: Acts as a localized reducer for each map operation, optimizing intermediate data processing.
 - **Reducer**: Aggregates intermediate values linked with the same key, culminating in the desired outcome.

-This project's beauty lies in the integration of mapper and reducer functions within a unified class, offering a streamlined and coherent approach.
+This project integrates mapper and reducer functions within a unified class, offering a streamlined and coherent approach.
 The flexibility to define multiple steps, each composed of at least one function, facilitates a comprehensive data processing pipeline that can be tailored to the intricacies of the tasks at hand.

 ### Task 1